calvincramer/recipes/Desserts and Baking/Cheesecake.md

     - 10g vanilla
     - 120g sour cream
     - 20g cornstarch
+%%

 ## Steps
 Crust
 1. combine all ingredients.
 Should be dry and crumbly but hold together when pressed
-2. grease 9 inch spring-form pan
+2. use 9 inch spring-form pan, grease sides, no need to grease bottom
 3. put sand in pan and tamp down with something flat
     1. optionally can make crust higher on edge
 4. bake 10 minutes at 350F